-- Workshops: A series of 90-minute Course Redesign Essentials Workshops are held throughout the semester (visit the Workshop Calendar for the current schedule).
+- Three-Hour Workshops: Course Redesign Essentials workshops are held throughout the semester.
+(Visit the Workshop Calendar for the current schedule).

-- Course Redesign Essentials : Customized multi-day redesign workshops are offered to departments for their faculty.
-For example, a three-day workshop is being developed for interested departments.
+- Full-Day Departmental Workshops : A longer, customized version of the Course Redesign Essentials workshop can be offered to departments for their faculty.
+For example, a full-day workshop is being developed for interested departments.

-- Course Redesign Institute: The two week Summer Course Redesign Institute brings in a cohort of faculty from across campus toassist them in the redesign of their face-to-face courses for hybrid, online, or technology-enhanced delivery.
+- Course Redesign Institute: The one- and two-week Summer Course Redesign Institute brings in cohorts of faculty from across campus to assist them in the redesign of their face-to-face courses for hybrid, online or technology-enhanced delivery.